dkmaker/AI101/README.md

    OPENROUTER_API_KEY=your_api_key_here
    ```

-3. Optionally, you can override other settings in the `.env` file:
+3. Optionally, you can configure other settings in the `.env` file:
    ```
    OPENROUTER_MODEL=anthropic/claude-3-opus
    OPENROUTER_TEMPERATURE=0.5
    OPENROUTER_MAX_TOKENS=2000
    ```

-Values in the `.env` file take precedence over those in `config.json`.
-This separation keeps sensitive data out of your configuration files and makes it easier to use different settings across environments.
+Using environment variables keeps sensitive data separate from your code and configuration files, making it easier to maintain security and use different settings across environments.

-> **Note**: Both `config.json` and `.env` are included in `.gitignore` to prevent accidentally committing sensitive information.
+> **Note**: The `.env` file is included in `.gitignore` to prevent accidentally committing sensitive information.

 ### Usage